Osterie/extend-layer/README.md

 ## Summary
 1. Remap keys to new keys or new functionalities using a Gui.
 2. Create Multiple virtual keyboards.
-3. Create your own scripts and run them with a key bind.

 ## What does Extend layer do?
 ### Extra virtual keyboards